Robbie54/aiProject/README.md

 Tried running with fashion minst seemed to train ran an epoch in ~8mins Need to work out how to visualise/get a better output

-For picoVoice need to create the speechToIntent commands
+For picoVoice Rhino need to create the speechToIntent commands currently just running taking photo if any intent is fulfilled

-Also need to get camera working to take a photo
+Minor thing but running juptyer notebook from the python file would be nice probaly just convert to python file after training model

 ## Notes